About us: Our accreditations

 Apprenticeships say – “A government sponsored initiative to improve the profile of UK apprentice training and develop access to opportunities.
 Companies who have a demonstrable track record and commitment to providing apprenticeship places are authorised and encouraged to use the logo.”

 FIA say – “The Fire Industry Association, or the FIA as they are more commonly known, is a not-for-profit trade association with the aim of promoting the professional status of the UK fire safety industry.
 They are also authorised to train and certify companies under the F Gas Regulation Regulations 842/2006, 304/2008 / GB Fluorinated Greenhouse Gases Regulations 2009 (Statutory Instrument No. 261).”

 Constructionline Gold (Level 3 Membership) – Assessed on additional areas such as: environmental management, quality management, equalities and diversity.
 It ensures contractors abide by legislation in areas such as modern slavery, anti-bribery and corruption and shows potential buyers that they have been assessed and adhere to these standards.
-We have been assessed for and awarded the health and safety section, demonstrating to buyers we comply with health and safety legislation.
+We have been assessed for and awarded the health and safety section, demonstrating to buyers we comply with health and safety legislation and providing us with SSIP Acclaim Accreditation.
 Constructionline Gold demonstrates to buyers that an organisation has been subjected to increased scrutiny around governance and risk management and will allow them to bid for and win more work.